lizmat/Prompt/README.md

 ### $*PROMPT

 The `$*PROMPT` dynamic variable will be used to obtain the `Prompt` object to be used in the interaction.
-If none was found, a new `Prompt` object will be created and stored as `$*PROMPT` in the `PROCESS::` stash (making it automatically available for any subsequent call to the exported `prompt` subroutine.
+If none was found, a new `Prompt` object will be created and stored as `$*PROMPT` in the `PROCESS::` stash (making it automatically available for any subsequent call to the exported `prompt` subroutine).

 ```raku
 use Prompt :prompt;